Ban Ki-moon: Middle East

 On Thursday, 22 March 2007, while Ban was taking part in the first stop of a tour of the Middle East, a mortar attack hit just 80 m from where the Secretary-General was standing, interrupting a press conference in Baghdad's Green Zone, and visibly shaking Ban and others.
 No one was hurt in the incident.
 The United Nations had already limited its role in Iraq after its Baghdad headquarters was bombed in August 2003, killing 22 people.
 Ban said, however, that he still hoped to find a way for the United Nations to "do more for Iraqi social and political development".

 On his trip, Ban visited Egypt, Israel, the West Bank, Jordan, Lebanon and Saudi Arabia, where Ban attended a conference with leaders of the Arab League and met for several hours with Omar Hassan al-Bashir, the Sudanese president who had resisted UN peacekeepers in Darfur.
-While Ban met with Mahmoud Abbas, the Palestinian president, he declined to meet with Ismail Haniya of Hamas.
+While Ban met with Mahmoud Abbas, the Palestinian president, he declined to meet with Ismail Haniyeh of Hamas.

 Ban Ki-moon criticized Israel on 10 March 2008 for planning to build housing units in a West Bank settlement, saying the decision conflicts with "Israel's obligation under the road map" for Middle East peace.

 During a meeting of the UN Security Council on Wednesday, 7 January 2009, Ban called for an immediate end to fighting in the Gaza Strip.
 He criticized both sides, Israel for bombarding Gaza and Hamas for firing rockets into Israel.

 Although the 2009 Iranian presidential election was widely disputed, Ban Ki-moon sent a traditional congratulation message to the Iranian president upon his inauguration.
 He kept silent over the request of Shirin Ebadi to visit Iran after the crackdown on peaceful post-election protests by the Iranian police, which was perceived as a crime against humanity.
 More than 4,000 people were arrested and nearly 70 were killed, some while being held in prison.
 In another incident, several prominent intellectuals, including Akbar Ganji, Hamid Dabashi and Noam Chomsky, went on a three-day hunger strike in front of the UN.
 The incident was followed by an official request by more than 200 intellectuals, human rights activists and reformist politicians in Iran for the UN reaction.
 Ban Ki-moon however did not take any action to stop the violence in Iran.

 The Libyan Civil War began in 2011, the last year of Ban's first term, and dominated his attention and public statements that year.
 Throughout the conflict, he lobbied for peaceful solutions to the crisis.
 He frequently spoke out against military action in Libya, believing that a diplomatic solution would be possible and preferable.
 However, he conceded that if then-leader Muammar Gaddafi refused to abide by a cease fire agreement, the international coalition of military forces would have no choice but to intervene to protect the human rights of Libyans.
 The Gaddafi government was eventually overthrown and Gaddafi killed in the conflict.